Lower Secondary Programme

 -

-Develop curiosity and lifelong passion for making
+Develop curiosity and lifelong passion for analogue and digital making.

 -